Frequently Asked Questions

 Not all of these programs are currently accepting new applications for funding, so we encourage you to visit the websites of each program to learn more about their funding priorities, eligibility criteria, deadlines, and application processes.
 To learn more about additional current and upcoming RWJF funding opportunities of interest visit the Foundation’s Funding Opportunities page and/or use RWJF’s new Program Finder tool to identify programs that may align with your interests and goals.

-Make sure to use the LOI Template to write your LOI, because it contains specific formatting instructions and specifications including maximum page numbers, margin sizes, font sizes, and line spacing.
-There are two different LOI templates, so make sure to use the correct template for the category of award to which you are applying: (1) Developmental Study LOI Template; (2) Impact Study LOI Template
+Make sure to use the Proposal Narrative Template to write your proposal because it contains specific information on what to include and formatting instructions and specifications including maximum page numbers, margin sizes, font sizes, and line spacing.
+Proposal Narrative Template linked here.

-You may upload a separate document containing references that are cited in your LOI, so that this reference list does not count against the 3-page LOI limit.
-Please review the LOI Template for additional instructions on how to format your reference citations.
-There are two different LOI templates, so make sure to use the correct template for the category of award to which you are applying: (1) Developmental Study LOI Template; (2) Impact Study LOI Template.
+You may upload a separate document containing references that are cited in your proposal narrative, so that this reference list does not count against the 10-page proposal narrative limit.
+Please review the Proposal Narrative Template for additional instructions on how to format your reference citations.

-Yes, when you submit your LOI using the RWJF online system, you will answer several questions, including a question asking about which Priority Topic of Interest your LOI addresses.
-Note that the three Priority Topics of Interest are described on Page 3 of the CFP document.
+Yes, when you submit your application using the RWJF online system, you will answer several questions, including a question asking about which Special Topic of Interest your application addresses.
+Note that the three Special Topics of Interest are described on Page 5 of the CFP.

-Yes BUT you will need to specify which ONE of the three Priority Topics provides the best fit with your proposed research.
-Note that the three Priority Topics of Interest are described on Page 3 of the CFP document.
+Yes, BUT you will need to specify which ONE of the three Special Topics provides the best fit with your proposed research.
+Note that the three Special Topics of Interest are described on Page 5 of the CFP.

 Systemic racism and structural racism are forms of injustice resulting from historical and contemporary laws, policies, and practices that perpetuate unfair treatment of people from racial and ethnic minority groups and indigenous communities.
 We use systemic racism and structural racism interchangeably in this CFP.
 These forms of racism are deeply embedded in the institutions, delivery systems, and financing systems that shape the distribution of power and resources across American society.
 Examples include: barriers to political participation such as political district gerrymandering, inequities in access to polling locations, and restrictive timeframes and mechanisms for ballot casting; lack of representation on governing boards and decision-making bodies; residential segregation by household race, ethnicity and income; inequities in access to capital and financial resources; maldistribution of health and social resources such as clinics, libraries, parks, teachers, sidewalks, and public transportation; environmental injustices such as exposure to polluting industries, hazardous infrastructure, and climate risks; and inequities in information such as the lack of disaggregated data about health and social needs and program effectiveness for specific racial and ethnic minority populations and indigenous communities.
 Additional examples include racial patterning in the implementation and enforcement of public policies and administrative practices that require some level of discretionary decision-making, such as law enforcement use of force, incarceration, bail, probation, eviction, expulsion, child protective services actions, child support enforcement, occupational health and safety enforcement, employee recruitment, hiring and training practices, property valuation and tax assessments, medical necessity determinations, medical billing and debt collections, housing voucher acceptance, eligibility determination for Medicaid and other social assistance programs, hospital community benefit activities, and awarding of grants and contracts that fund health and social service programs.

 S4A is a research program that places a high priority on producing scientifically rigorous and credible evidence.
-We encourage partnerships between community-based organizations and research institutions to ensure that your research team has the necessary scientific expertise, systems knowledge, implementation capacity, and community expertise to carry out the proposed research.
-If your organization is responsible for developing and implementing the proposed System Alignment Strategy that you wish to study, then you are likely to realize important benefits by partnering with an external research institution such as a university or independent research center.
-In these cases, an external research partner can provide a neutral and independent perspective on the System Alignment Strategy, and can provide protections against some common sources of research bias such as social desirability bias and motivated reasoning bias.
+We encourage partnerships between community-based organizations and external research institutions to ensure that your research team has the necessary scientific expertise, systems knowledge, implementation capacity, and community expertise to carry out the proposed research.
+An external research partner can provide a neutral and independent perspective on the system alignment strategy and can provide protections against some common sources of research bias such as social desirability bias and motivated reasoning bias.
 Additionally, an external research partner may allow your research study to achieve higher levels of credibility with external audiences, and avoid perceptions of research bias, lack of neutrality, or conflicts of interest.
-Finally, an external research partner may allow for efficient division of labor by allowing one partner to focus primarily on implementation of the System Alignment Strategy, while allowing the other partner to focus primarily on implementation of research activities.
+Finally, an external research partner may allow for efficient division of labor by allowing one partner to focus primarily on implementation of the system alignment strategy, while allowing the other partner to focus primarily on implementation of research activities.
 Of course, all partners should play active and equitable roles in the research design, interpretation of results, and translation of results into actionable strategies for dismantling and disrupting systemic racism.